 So, from start to finish, the entire process of getting your trademark registered with the USPTO will likely take 6 months at minimum.

 Contact MZJ—Our US Trademark Attorneys Can Help

-With years of experience and in-depth knowledge of the US trademark application process, our attorneys will make the process go as quickly and smoothly as possible.
+Our Idaho Falls attorneys have years of experience and in-depth knowledge of the US trademark application process; we’ll make the process go as quickly and smoothly as possible.

-Fill out the form below and we’ll be in touch!
+Fill out the form below or contact us by phone and we’ll be in touch!